codeHaiku22/Snowflake-ODBC-with-OAUTH-and-Tokens/README.md

 ***

 ## Overview
 The Snowflake data repositories can be secured in multiple ways to protect information and limit access.
 One common and standard method of connectivity that is utilized by many systems is Open Database Connectivity (ODBC).
 ODBC allows for multiple applications, services, and tools to connect to a database using an ODBC entry that has been created on a machine with a Microsoft Windows operating system.
-However, this method of connectivity can become complicated when OAUTH methods are used, especially with tokens that are set to expire.
+This method of connectivity can become complicated when OAUTH methods are used, especially with tokens that are set to expire.

 This document will provide some instructions on how you can setup a Windows system to connect to Snowflake repositories using OAUTH and expiring tokens.
 The code presented in this document should be placed into a Windows Service, Scheduled Task, or SQL Server Agent Job to ensure that it executes and generates a new token prior to the expiration of the existing token.
 New tokens can be generated at any time and should be generated with a buffer of time before the expiration of the existing token.